netscaler/netscaler-observability-exporter/docs/deploy-coe.md

 - If Elasticsearch is used as the endpoint for transactions, ensure that you have Elasticsearch installed and configured.
 - If Kafka is used as the endpoint for transactions, ensure that Kafka server is installed and configured.
+- If Prometheus is used as the endpoint for time series data, ensure that Prometheus is installed and configured.

 ## Deploy Citrix Observability Exporter using YAML